Elyanna: Career

+Elyanna draws inspiration from jazz and blues alongside many household names for families in the Middle East: Dalida, Fairuz, Sabah Fakhri, Abd El Halim Hafez.
 In 2018, Elyanna contacted singer and producer, Nasri, who took an interest and connected her to his manager, Wassim Slaiby.
 She was signed to Slaiby's management company, SALXCO, soon after the two met.
 She was then mentored by Nasri and fellow singer and producer, Massari.
 One of her first singles, "Ana Lahale," featured guest vocals from Massari.
 That track was on her debut self-titled EP released in February 2020 via ElMar Music, an Empire Distribution imprint.
-In April 2021, Elyanna was announced as one of the first signees of the newly-formed imprint, Universal Arabic Music (UAM), which was founded by Slaiby in collaboration with Republic Records and the Universal Music Group.
+In April 2021, Elyanna was announced as one of the first signees of the newly-formed imprint, Universal Arabic Music (UAM), which Slaiby founded in collaboration with Republic Records and the Universal Music Group.

-In 2021, she would perform alongside Alnajjar at his concert in Amman, Jordan the following month.
+In 2021, she performed alongside Alnajjar at his concert in Amman, Jordan the following month.
 In January 2022, she collaborated with Tunisian artist, Balti, on the track "Ghareeb Alay."
 In March 2022, she released her second EP, Elyanna II, via UAM.
 The collection features the single "Al Kawn Janni Maak" (an Arabic version of "La Vie en rose").
-The music video for the song was styled by Lana Del Rey and directed by her sister, Caroline "Chuck" Grant.
+Its music video was directed by Caroline "Chuck" Grant, the sister of Lana Del Rey, who ultimately got involved in the project by styling Elyanna.
+In 2023, the singer made history as the first artist to perform a set entirely in Arabic at the Coachella Valley Music and Arts Festival.

+That the same year, her song "Ala Bali" was featured on Netflix comedy-drama series Mo.
+She also performed at the El Gouna Film Festival and paid tribute to Palestine with her single "Olive Branch (غصن زيتون)".
+In 2024, Elyanna sold out her debut North American tour and ended it with the announcement of her debut studio album, Woledto, released on April 12 alongside a music video for "Ganeni".

+Boutayna Chokrane praised the record on her review for Pitchfork, stating that it "plays with Arab pop, R&B, EDM, and jazz to express the nuances of love, loss, and longing".
+She was positive of the "subtle yet poignant references to identity, displacement, and cultural resilience" as well, as those "underscore [Elyanna's] sorrow and ferocity".
+Moreover, the singer has been featured on the covers of numerous magazines worldwide, including Billboard Arabia, Vogue Arabia, Rolling Stone, Cosmopolitan ME and GQ.
+On 29 June 2024, she was invited by British rock band Coldplay to perform the songs "We Pray" and "Arabesque" at the 2024 Glastonbury Festival.
+On July 22, the singer officially announced the Woledto Tour, with concerts in North America and Europe between October and December 2024.
+Elyanna performed alongside Coldplay for Saturday Night Live on 5 October 2024.